HsKA-OSGIS-archive/OSTaps/DjangoServer/README.md

-The "action" which should be done is defined in the URL 'http://localhost:8000/upload/' which we'll create later. 'encType="multipart/form-data"' defines that the post request will contain data (which should be stored on the server). csrf tokens are for security reasons (link).
+The "action" which should be done is defined in the URL 'http://localhost:8000/upload/' which we'll create later. 'encType="multipart/form-data"' defines that the post request will contain data (which should be stored on the server).
-The three input buttons types are: file -> button to open explorer to open file hidden -> not displayed csrf key sended for security submit -> perform the post request
+CSRF tokens are for security reasons (https://docs.djangoproject.com/en/2.1/ref/csrf/).<br> The three input buttons types are:<br> file -> button to open explorer to open file<br> hidden -> not displayed csrf key sended for security<br> submit -> perform the post request

 to create a valid link for the form we need to insert the URL in the backends urls.py